IntelliTect/LooffCarousel.RingTargetDetector/README.md

 # LooffCarousel.RingTargetDetector
-An Arduino project for detecting successful tosses of rings and rewarding the throwers with LED and sound feedback.
+An Arduino project for detecting successful tosses of carousel rings and rewarding the throwers with LED and sound feedback.

 ## Wokwi